Mohithsnaik/SQL_Music_Store_Analysis/README.md

 | `invoice.csv`      | 	Stores purchase transactions made by customers           |
 | `track.csv`        | Contains metadata for individual music tracks             |

-> ⚠ Note: `invoice.csv` and `track.csv` are referenced in queries but not included here.
-Some queries assume their structure.

----

 ## 📊 Key Analytical Queries